skrushinsky/torspider/README.md

 ## Extending

 The program is *pluggable*.
-Briefly speaking, its primary responsibility is to traverse the network following a set of rules.
-But **how to use the results**, is up to the plugins.
-For instance, in one user scenario each page must be parsed and saved to a database.
-Another scenario requires extracting some special information from the page, such as stock prices.
+Briefly speaking, its primary responsibility is to traverse the network following a set of rules. **How to use the results** is entirely up to plugins.
+In one user scenario each page must be parsed and saved to a database.
+Some other scenario requires extracting some special information from the page, such as stock prices.

 ### Entry points